 · 2 side and 2 rear-facing 25W Stedi Work/Camping lights

-· 100W roof rack mounted solar panel with aluminium trim painted in black truck bed liner
+· 100W roof rack mounted solar panel with aluminum trim painted in black truck bed liner

 · Pair of bull bar mounted 7” Kings Illuminator round LED driving lights